aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-30-concepting-methods.markdown

 ## Storyboards

-Storyboards help you visualize a consumer story by defining a series of action they he or she would need to satisfy their need while using your product.
+Storyboards help you visualize a consumer story by defining a series of action they do to satisfy their need while using your product.
 It's useful because it places features and functionalities in real-life situations that involve place, people, and other potentially informative ambient artifacts.
 You can often learn unexpected things from storyboards, and embedding that context into your design efforts helps keep them grounded in the reality of the users' lives.[^4]

 ![A storyboard that illustrates how to find a close bus stop](../uploads/2016/03/storyboard.jpg)